thearchitector/aiohttp-asgi-connector/README.md

 ## Usage

-This library replaces the entire connection stack and pool underlying HTTP transport.
+This library replaces the entire connection stack and underlying HTTP transport.
 AIOHTTP exposes custom connectors via the `connector` argument supplied when creating a `ClientSession` instance.

 To use the `ASGIApplicationConnector`: